How TMS Works

 Innovative TMS treatment has been proven beneficial in treating a number of mental health conditions, thanks to its safety and efficacy.

 Certain areas of the brain require stimulation to help with depression.
-Gentle magnetic pulses enhance neurotransmitter support in the prefrontal cortex.
+Magnetic pulses enhance neurotransmitter activity in the prefrontal cortex.

 What to Expect